Adam And Eve

 A fuller embrace of the flesh awaits Adam and Eve.

-Operating through lust, acquisition, and satisfaction of desire, the Nachash engenders the act and the power that comes with it, intended to push the soul-mind into kingship, exalted, overriding the spirit ‘blown into man,’ the very act Satan has committed himself.
-The soul becomes skewed and less connected to the spirit, producing what we describe today as the sleep of the earthbound self.
+Sowing good seeds is mainly intended to develop spiritual character, outlook, and perception.
+It seems none of these standards are solidly in place.
+Engendering desire, acquisition, and satisfaction of desire, the Nachash proposes the act and the power that comes with it, intended to push the soul-mind into kingship, exalted, overriding the spirit ‘blown into man,’ the very act Satan has committed himself.
+The soul becomes skewed and less connected to spirit-wisdom, producing what we describe today as the sleep of the earthbound self.
+Commitment, entailing obedience, leads to new creation; lust unravels the developing soul.

-Nor is whatever wisdom to be assumed necessarily at God’s timing, nor may it be wisdom at all, but will reveal itself as guile, dishonesty.
-Reaching and grasping out of season instead of receiving* from God, Adam and Eve’s beingness is acted out through Satan’s vision—power unrestricted and curbed by only Satan’s reasonings—“ye shall be like gods.”
+Reaching and grasping out of season instead of receiving* from God, Adam and Eve’s beingness is acted out through Satan’s vision—power unrestricted and curbed by only Satan’s reasonings—“ye shall be like gods [like him].”

 *The Way emphasizes receiving, harvesting, and bounty, but not necessarily for wealth.
 The biblical standard is bounty, unlike the Sadducees who coveted wealth.

-The allegoric message from the garden story focuses on the soul nature of man.
-The soul nature of man is also the focus of the Way.
-From eating the fruit of the Tree of Good and Evil, the Will becomes colored, not by wisdom but by desire.
 The Mind becomes tainted, for the proposal is a deceit the mind has accepted and acted upon.
-The Emotions, too, will be run through a rugged course.
+The Emotions of the soul nature, too, will be run through a rugged course.
 The standards and requirements of the earthly journey have now been altered.
-Mankind’s knowledge and power will mimic Satan’s character, as will later manifest within Cain.
+Too often Mankind’s knowledge and power will mimic Satan’s character, as will later manifest within Cain.

 What do you attribute?